dchoi20/01-Project/README.md

 # Birdie

-## Bird is an investment research app where you can browse general business news and search for specific stocks.
+## Birdie is an investment research app where you can browse general business news and search for specific stocks.

 ## [Visit the live site here!](https://dchoi20.github.io/Birdie/)
 ```